Janus Henderson UK Responsible Income Fund

 - The second is ESG integration.
 At an investment level, we integrate financially material ESG factors into our analysis and processes for most of our actively managed strategies, as appropriate, to help us identify opportunities and risks and to drive the long-term value of the companies in which we invest.

 - The third is our JHI Brighter Future Funds.
-For those clients who want to invest for a purpose beyond risk and return, we have and continue to build our suite of ESG-focused strategies that go above and beyond integration to have ESG considerations at their core alongside the primary financial objective.
+For those clients who want to achieve their risk and return objectives using ESG criteria, we have and continue to build our suite of JHI Brighter Future Fund strategies that have an ESG focus, alongside the primary financial objective.

 Responsible Investment Policy overview and Integration